khelsai01/travelopia_assignment/README.md

  ![navbar](https://github.com/khelsai01/travelopia_assignment/assets/119441119/30fcf68f-b5e6-40cc-b7b4-117899ca5fac)

     In the Navbar have two portion left corner have name of project, right side have some navigation components.
-    - for achive this style by flex property for align the content in row
+    - for Achieve this style by flex property for align the content in row
     - Height of the navebar is 100px according to given in problem.

 ![navbar humb](https://github.com/khelsai01/travelopia_assignment/assets/119441119/77787d0d-ebf4-4d53-9482-7b1319caa7d9)

-    - One humburger icon have given from external icon libery by using CDN link.
+    - One humburger icon have given from external icon library by using CDN link.
 And given the designing for large screen it's display none and for small screen Display block property use.
     - Navbar has been responsive for the all screen size.
-Achive by media quary property of CSS.
+Achieve by media quary property of CSS.

 ### Image section